Tawe/Writings/The World of Artumin/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge/The Blackpowder Decision - An Examination on Adoption of the Cutting Edge.md

 Nora’s jaw tightened, but she said nothing.

 ""Eighteen percent drop in enrollment," William continued.
 "And the ones we keep?
 Half of them are looking sideways at the Adventurer’s Guild.
-They see gold, glory, custom gear.
+They see gold, glory, fancy gear.
 We offer?
 Routine.
 Orders.
 Salary."

 "Stability," she said.
 "We offer a code."